 Families will enjoy staying at Saratoga Springs Resort a kid-friendly hotel while in Orlando.
 This is where we stayed when we vacationed in Orlando with my parents and it so far has been our favorite out of all the places we’ve stayed.
 (Summer Bay is our 2nd favorite and it would also be an excellent place for families to stay.

 - Get to Discovery Cove before they open.
 The earlier you get in the line, the earlier you get into the park.
 (I’m serious about this.
-The lines is ridiculous and moves slow.)
+The line is ridiculous and moves slow.)

 During the day Discovery Cove offers kid-friendly animal encounters like petting a sloth and meeting a marmoset.
 Not only is it educational, but your kids will remember it forever.
 My kids loved getting to pet a sloth!